-Below is the text from a business card size give-away that you could create to either invite people to a church event or to simply pass out at this time of year.
-On the back of the card you could personalize it with your church event AND most important of all give them a website link to a good evangelism site or the place on you church website where it tells you what it means to become and live as a Christian.
+Below is the text from a business card size giveaway that you could create to either invite people to a church event or to simply pass out at this time of year.
+On the back of the card, you could personalize it with your church event AND most important of all give them a website link to a good evangelism site or the place on your church website where it tells you what it means to become and live as a Christian.
 Here is an image of the front of the card.

 Below is the text for both the front and back sides.
 You can click on the image to download a ready-to-print PDF of the card and you have my permission to make copies of it and pass it on however you want.
 You can also just take the text and make up your own card.